xy2119/SO3_Invariant_ProteinMPNN/README.md

 # SO3_Equivariant_ProteinMPNN
-This is the code for the master thesis that introduce invariant representation to ProteinMPNN
+This is the code for the master thesis that introduce rotation invariant representation to ProteinMPNN